 Call for Proposals: Validation Fund / SPARK-BIH

-+++ Please Note: The application period for the call for proposals is closed now. +++
++++ Please Note: The application period for the call 2020 for translational proposals is closed now. +++

 The Berlin Institute of Health (BIH) and BIH Innovations – the joint technology transfer office (TTO) of the BIH and Charité – Universitätsmedizin Berlin (Charité) – together with SPARK-BIH are pleased to announce their third call for proposals.

 The funding program supports the development of novel therapeutics (small molecule, biologic, ATMP), medical devices and diagnostics for unmet medical needs, as well as repurposing of existing drugs for new indications.
 Projects can come from any medical field.

 Exclusively, Scientists and Clinicians from BIH, Charité and MDC are eligible to apply